1. Home

 The growing popularity of craft beverages in Brazil is due to an increase in demand for quality and innovative products.

-Breweries are investing in local ingredients and production techniques that enhance the flavors and aromas of their beverages.
+Breweries are investing in local ingredients and production techniques that enhance the flavors and aromas of the beverages.

-Consumers are increasingly interested in trying new labels and discovering the diversity that the market offers.
+Consumers are increasingly interested in trying new labels and discovering the diversity the market offers.

-A Watermelon SOUR'n Salt da Yes!
-Beer is an example of this innovation.
+The Watermelon SOUR’n Salt from Sim!
+Cerveja is an example of this innovation.

-With a combination of water, barley malt, hops, watermelon, hibiscus and yeast, this beer has a reddish and slightly cloudy color.
+With a combination of water, barley malt, hops, watermelon, hibiscus, and yeast, this beer presents a reddish and slightly cloudy color.

-Its flavor combines acidity and a touch of salt, making it ideal for pairing with seafood, salads and fatty meats.
+Its flavor blends acidity and a hint of salt, making it ideal to pair with seafood, salads, and fatty meats.

-It is important to highlight that Brazilian legislation allows non-alcoholic beers to have up to 0,5% of alcoholic content, and the Watermelon SOUR'n Salt contains 0,3%.
+It is important to note that Brazilian law allows non-alcoholic beers to have up to 0.5% alcohol content, and the Watermelon SOUR’n Salt contains 0.3%.

-The awards in the World Beer Cup not only highlight the quality of Brazilian breweries, but also have a significant impact on the local market.
+The awards at the World Beer Cup not only highlight the quality of Brazilian breweries but also have a significant impact on the local market.

-International recognition helps increase brand visibility and can result in increased sales, both in Brazil and abroad.
+International recognition helps to increase the visibility of brands and can result in sales growth, both in Brazil and abroad.

-Furthermore, the award encourages other breweries to invest in quality and innovation, creating a virtuous cycle that benefits the entire sector.
+Furthermore, the awards encourage other breweries to invest in quality and innovation, creating a virtuous cycle that benefits the entire sector.

-Recognition at events such as World Beer Cup It is a great motivator for producers, who strive to create increasingly better products.
+Recognition at events like the World Beer Cup is a great motivator for producers, who strive to create increasingly better products.

-The conquest of Brazilian medals in World Beer Cup is an important milestone for the country's beverage industry.
+Brazilian medal wins at the World Beer Cup is an important milestone for the country’s beverage industry.

-These victories reflect the dedication and passion of the brewers, who constantly seek to raise the standard of national production and show the world the richness of Brazilian beer culture.
+These victories reflect the dedication and passion of brewers who constantly seek to raise the standard of national production and show the world the richness of Brazilian brewing culture.

 SOURCE: TNH1